awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-custom-templates.md

 1. Provide a **`RoleArn`** of the role with required policies attached to preview your custom template\.

-1. In the **`Input`** parameter of **`Task`**, provide A JSON object that contains values for the variables defined in the template\.
+1. In the **`Input`** parameter of **`Task`**, provide a JSON object that contains values for the variables defined in the template\.
 These are the variables that are substituted for the `task.input.source` variable\.
-For example, if you define a variable task\.input\.text in your template, you can supply the variable in the JSON object as "text": "sample text"\.
+For example, if you define a task\.input\.text variable in your template, you can supply the variable in the JSON object as `text`: `sample text`\.

 1. In the **`Content`** parameter of **`UiTemplate`**, insert your template\.

 Once you've configured `RenderUiTemplate`, use your prefered SDK or the AWS CLI to submit a request to render your template\.
-If your request was successful, the response will include [ `RenderedContent`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html#API_RenderUiTemplate_ResponseSyntax), a Liquid template that renders the HTML for the worker UI\.
+If your request was successful, the response includes [ `RenderedContent`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_RenderUiTemplate.html#API_RenderUiTemplate_ResponseSyntax), a Liquid template that renders the HTML for the worker UI\.

 **Important**
 To preview your template, you need an IAM role with permissions to read Amazon S3 objects that get rendered on your user interface\.
 For a sample policy that you can attach to your IAM role to grant these permissions, see [Enable Worker Task Template Previews ](a2i-permissions-security.md#permissions-for-worker-task-templates-augmented-ai)\.